 This decadently rich, thick, classic mayonnaise absolutely proves you do not need to laboriously, drop by drop, hand-whisk homemade mayo.
 The one and only Julia Child herself used a food processor.
-Though her method is not exactly child's play, it is pretty reliable.
+Though her method is not exactly child’s play, it is pretty reliable.
 Adapted from Mastering The Art Of French Cooking: Volume 1.
-(Check out this simply miraculous alternative: Minute Mayo.
-The whole story: How to make the best homemade mayonnaise and aioli.)
+(If you’re not a stickler, I recommend you check out this simply miraculous alternative: Minute Mayo.
+How to make the best homemade mayonnaise and aioli: Presto!
+Mayo in a Minute.)

 3 to 4 tsp (15 to 20 mL) lemon juice, to taste